carla-simulator/carla/Docs/python_api.md

 Get the server version as a string.
     - **Return:** _str_
 - <a name="carla.Client.get_world"></a>**<font color="#7fb800">get_world</font>**(<font color="#00a6ed">**self**</font>)
-Get the world object from where we can get other information about the map.
+Get the world currently active in the simulation.
     - **Return:** _[carla.World](#carla.World)_
 - <a name="carla.Client.get_available_maps"></a>**<font color="#7fb800">get_available_maps</font>**(<font color="#00a6ed">**self**</font>)
 Get a list of strings of the maps available on server.
 The result can be something like: